Nonlinear discrete Schr\"odinger equations with a point defect: Introduction

-Moreover, if existent, the ground state represents a non-scattering global solution.
-We show that there is a scattering ---non-scattering-ground-state dichotomy occurring, if $\gamma>0$, for $V_0<0$, $\sigma\ge \max\{1,2/d\}$ respectively $V_0=0$, $\sigma \ge 2/d$.
+For a summary of the distinction between the study of the DNLS with linear impurities \cite{thresh4} and our present one of the $\delta$DNLS (\ref{eq:system1}), we note that our investigations go beyond those in \cite{thresh4} as (i) our analysis is not restricted to finite lattices but rather deals with infinite lattices, (ii) our excitation thresholds concern ground state solutions as opposed to any solution in $l^2$ in \cite{thresh4} which are not necessarily ground states, (iii) we present here a detailed analysis of the interplay between the two localization mechanisms, being of linear respectively nonlinear nature, inherent in the $\delta$DNLS (\ref{eq:system1}), and (iv), asymptotic behavior was not considered at all in \cite{thresh4}.
+Most of our analysis concerns focusing nonlinearity $\gamma>0$.
+The impact of nonfocusing nonlinearity $\gamma<0$ on the persistence of linear impurity modes is then briefly discussed at the end of Section 4.

-The paper is organized as follows: We begin with an analysis of the impact of weak nonlinearity on the persistence of linear defect modes.
+The paper is organized as follows: We begin with a brief summary of linear defect modes and the impact of weak nonlinearity on their persistence.
 In section \ref{section:breathers}, using variational methods, we prove the existence of standing ground state solutions for focusing nonlinearity under the influence of an attractive respectively repulsive delta potential.
-Section \ref{section:threhold} is concerned with the existence of lower respectively upper thresholds for the presence of ground states respectively perseverance of defect modes.
+Section \ref{section:threshold} is concerned with the existence of an excitation threshold for the presence of ground states respectively perseverance of defect modes.
 Subsequently, in section \ref{section:scattering} we investigate the asymptotic behavior of the solutions and prove that they scatter for supercritical degree of nonlinearity and subcritical mass.